Table of Contents

 - Bake the clay eggs according to the package instructions.

-- Apply the gloss glaze for shine.
+- Apply a gloss glaze for shine.

-- Attach two jump rings to each egg and then attach the hooks.
+- Attach two jump rings to each egg, and then attach the hooks.

 3. Easy Rose Studs

-Here's what you'll need to make these DIY Rose Earrings:
+Here's what you'll need to make these DIY rose earrings:

-- Razor blade
+- A razor blade

-- Industrial strength glue
+- Industrial-strength glue